Willie Mitchell (ice hockey): Personal life

 Mitchell married his wife Megan, a Minnesota native, on August 17, 2006, in Napa Valley, California.
 They reside in the Yaletown neighbourhood in downtown Vancouver, while returning to Mitchell's hometown of Port McNeill during the summer, where he fishes avidly.
 During the 2015–16 NHL season, Panthers rookie Aaron Ekblad lived with Mitchell and his wife.

 Mitchell is an active philanthropist around the Port McNeill community.
 In 2004, he hosted the first Willie Mitchell Classic, a celebrity golf tournament to raise scholarship funds for high school students around his hometown.
 He has also regularly donated game-used equipment to fundraise for his former minor hockey team, the North Island Eagles.

 In the summer of 2009, Mitchell threw the first pitch at a Seattle Mariners game against the Toronto Blue Jays at Safeco Field in Seattle, Washington.

 In 2014, Mitchell was a VIP guest, sitting at the blue team's chef's table in Hell's Kitchen.

-Mitchell and wife, Megan welcomed their first child, a son named Paxton, on May 4, 2017.
+Mitchell and his wife Megan welcomed their first child, a son named Paxton, on May 4, 2017, and a second son named Hayden in December 2020.

 On September 14, 2022, the Tofino Resort and Marina, co-owned by Mitchell, announced the cancellation of their Race for the Blue fishing tournament and temporary closure of the 1909 Kitchen and Bar as a result of allegations of inappropriate behavior by members of staff.